NEAR-Hispano/identicon/docs/apis/accounts-api.md

 Update all info (including the private personal info) of the given account.
 Server will use the `AUTH_KEY` from the `Authorization` header to check if the current `account uid` has permissions to change this account data.

-:eyes: Currently, we expect the only case will be an account updating its own info, so "uid === logged account".
+:eyes: Currently, we expect the only case will be an account updating its own info, so ":uid === logged account".

 **Request**:
 ~~~